dimkar121/LSHDB/README.md

 LSHDB is a persistent data engine, which relies on the [Locality-Sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) (LSH) technique and noSQL stores, for performing [record linkage](https://en.wikipedia.org/wiki/Record_linkage) (including [privacy-preserving record linkage](https://www.cs.cmu.edu/~rjhall/linkage_survey_final.pdf) - PPRL) and similarity search tasks.

-A paper that deals with LSH and PPRL is [An LSH-Based Blocking Approach with a Homomorphic Matching Technique for Privacy-Preserving Record Linkage](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6880802&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D6880802), published by IEEE TKDE (Volume:27, Issue: 4, 2015).

 The main features of LSHDB are:
 * _Easy extensibility_  Support for any noSQL data store, or any LSH technique can be easily plugged by extending or implementing the respective abstract classes or interfaces.
 * _Support of both the online query-driven mode and the offline batch process of record linkage_  LSHDB works in two modes; the first mode allows the resolution of the submitted queries in real time, while the second mode works in the traditional offline mode, which reports the results after the record linkage task has been completed.